 Stress, being one of the biggest contributors to the ageing process, robs you of precious sleep, increases harmful inflammation, damages your DNA, and even causes wrinkles.
 According to past research, stress and anxiety have a huge impact on cognitive function, so the relaxation aspect of yoga might also be in play.
 But yoga can be one of your best stress-busters.

 In fact, yoga doesn’t need you to invest a ton of time to reap its rewards.
 Daily yoga practice, even just 10 minutes a day, can yield a greater benefit than a weekly class because you’re fighting that stress a little at a time.

 Do this gentle yoga workout first thing in the morning, and you’ll increase energy, release tension, and start the day off right.

 Stretches inner thighs and groin muscles; traditionally thought to soothe menopause symptoms; reduces fatigue.

 Sit tall with soles of feet together, knees bent out to sides.
-Bring heels as close to pelvis as comfortably possible.
+Bring heels as close to the pelvis as comfortably possible.
 Grasp big toe of each foot with first and second fingers and thumb; hold here, sitting tall.